While saving money is important, investing wisely is even more crucial, as it allows you to maximise your wealth over time.

 Step 4: Select an SIP

 This is the most critical consideration.
 Research your options thoroughly and discuss them with a financial advisor.
 This way, you will be able to select the best SIP that caters to your financial goals.

 What should be the ideal tenor of SIP?

 The most beneficial aspect of investing in a SIP is choosing how long you want to stay invested.
 But here are two things that you should keep in mind.

 - The longer you stay invested, the higher are the benefits of rupee cost averaging and compounding interest.
 In turn, your gains are higher.

-A SIP is a superior investment tool as it offers better benefits as compared to other investment options, be it recurring deposits, Unit Linked Insurance Plans (ULIPs), fixed deposits or Public Provident Fund (PPF).
+A SIP is a superior investment tool.
+It offers better benefits than other investment options, be it recurring deposits, Unit Linked Insurance Plans (ULIPs), Fixed Deposits (FD) or Public Provident fund (PPF).
 It gives you several advantages, without requiring you to stretch your budget.